Ministry Support Scheme

-The Diocesan Board of Finance (DBF) is awarding a supplementary grant to the Cathedral as the Mother Church of our diocese.
+The Diocesan Board of Finance (DBF) has awarded a supplementary grant to the Cathedral as the Mother Church of our diocese.
 The Cathedral is particularly severely impacted by the loss of revenue from large diocesan services and concerts.

 4, Providing longer term financial support

 The remainder of the RB funds will go towards providing longer term financial support for Ministry Areas.
-Various proposals are being considered by the DBF as how best to provide support to Ministry Areas into Q4.
 Future support may be in the form of further grants, loans or forgiveness of debts (such as arrears).

 Future support will be prioritized to assisting Ministry Areas as they progress with their financial resilience.
 A framework of review could include:

 - A review of ministry area finances, assets and stewardship activities.